VictorKnowsCoding/VictorKnowsCoding/README.md

  - Hello Random People Looking at My Profile, My Name is Victor, also known as Victor.PythonCoder,VictorKnowsCoding.
-Not Really Much Here...i am Learning With Python and building my way up to HTLM, CSS, and that stuff So uhh...thanks?..i guass for wasting time to read this
+Not Really Much Here...i am a basic coder on languages like  HTML, CSS, and that stuff So uhh...thanks?..i guass for wasting time to read this